HKhademian/BinaryDatabase/Readme.md

         - Remove all rows in `table` matches in `query`

 ## Data Type
-There is 4 dataType implemented in this Database:
+There is 4 DataType implemented in this Database:
 1. `Byte` or`Char` and their arrays `Byte[fixed]`, `Char[fixed]`
 2. `Int` and `Int[fixed]` hold any Integers
 3. `Real` and `Real[fixed]` holds all Double/Float numbers